chapel-lang/chapel/man/chpl.rst

     Specify the GMP library implementation to be used by the GMP module.
-    This flag corresponds with and overrides the $CHPL\_GMP environment variable (defaults to best guess based on $CHPL\_TARGET\_PLATFORM and whether you’ve built the included GMP library in the third-party *directory*).
+    This flag corresponds with and overrides the $CHPL\_GMP environment variable (defaults to best guess based on $CHPL\_TARGET\_PLATFORM and whether you've built the included GMP library in the third-party *directory*).

 **--hwloc <hwloc-impl>**

     Specify whether or not to use the hwloc library.
-This flag corresponds with and overrides the $CHPL\_HWLOC environment variable (defaults to a best guess based on whether you’ve built the included library in the third-party hwloc *directory*).
+This flag corresponds with and overrides the $CHPL\_HWLOC environment variable (defaults to a best guess based on whether you've built the included library in the third-party hwloc *directory*).

 **--launcher <launcher-system>**